 The Kanban method has been adopted and adapted by a number of industries.
 Industries including software development, media, and real estate.
 Each of these industries has tailored the Kanban method to suit their own needs for continuous delivery and just-in-time completion of activities.

-The Kanban method is ideal to manage workflow in an accounting practice.
+The Kanban method is ideal to manage workflow in your company.

 Kanban for Accountants